 Do you hold any certifications for training?

 Michelle obtained her certification as a professional dog trainer through the Certification Council for Professional Dog Trainers (CCPDT).
 Trainers are required to have 300 hours of training logged before they can sit for the exam.
-I hope to have all the requirements met so that I can get my certification in 2020.
+I have logged all of the required hours and am scheduled to take my exam in March, 2021.
 I am also a member of the Association of Professional Dog Trainers (ADPT).
-I continue to further my training knowledge through online classes through the ADPT and other resources such as Leerburg and Grisha Stewart's Animal Building Blocks Academy.
+I continue to further my training knowledge through online classes through the ADPT and other resources such as Grisha Stewart's Animal Building Blocks Academy.

 What does The Ruff Ranch LLC do differently than others in your field?